MarkPreschern/CS4500-Project/Fish/Planning/remote.md

 **Note: to see our diagram in more detail, please zoom in or click on the image.*

-Below, we will explain the protocol with english prose.
+Below, we will explain the protocol with English prose.

 ### Explanation